JasalynAvila/JasalynAvila.github.io/experience.md

 ---
 layout: page
-title: Publications
+title: Experience
 permalink: /exp/
 ---

-1. A great publication.
+1. Volunteers at Habitat for Humanity Restores
-2. Another great publication.
+2. Interns at a Dental Implant Office.